Sir-Rotich6/aiunic-website/CONTRIBUTING.md

-# Create CONTRIBUTING.md
-contributing_content = """# Contributing to AIUnic Website
+# Contributing to AIUnic Website

 Thank you for considering contributing to the AIUnic website!
 We welcome contributions from everyone.